 From stouts to spirits, there’s nothing like the rich smell of coffee and a spike of booze to wake you up.
-Add some excitement to your weekend morning cup of joe or your nightcap with these coffee-infused alcohols.
+The coffee enthusiasts who like to spend time reading about the latest coffees on sites such as thefullmooncafe.com may not be too familiar with adding alcohol into their beverage, but you can certainly add some excitement to your weekend morning cup of joe or your nightcap with these coffee-infused alcohols.

 McMenamins Coffee Liqueur